Software-Project-Group-9A/mirte-sensor-lib/README.md

 - Image: Images sent by a ROS instance can be displayed.
 - Text: Text sent by a ROS instance can be displayed.

+A detailed documentation of the library can be found through `/doc/index.html`
 ## Dependencies

 This library depends on [roslibjs](https://github.com/RobotWebTools/roslibjs "RosLibJs")